owncloud/web/custom-apps/_index.md

 }
 ```

 After saving the config file (make sure it's still a valid `JSON` format), your running `web` app should be updated automatically.
-Open your browsers development tools, reload the page and watch for `(SKELETON)` messages in the browser console.
+Open your browser's development tools, reload the page and watch for `(SKELETON)` messages in the browser console.

 ## Configuration options